 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that a child’s unique needs and interests are supported.

 Through play, our children explore and develop learning experiences which help them make sense of the world.
 They practise and build up ideas, learn how to manage their behaviour and understand the need for rules.
 They have opportunities to think creatively alongside other children as well as individually.
 They communicate with others as they investigate and solve problems.
-They express fears or re-live anxious experiences in controlled and safe situations with support from adults.
+We observe the children's skills an development in these areas

 We plan for a range of teaching and play opportunities for our children including: